 Abdul-Malik also has ties to Suhaib Webb, the former Imam/Resident Islamic Scholar of the terrorist-tied Islamic Society of Boston.
 Webb appeared at a fundraiser with Anwar al-Awlaki two days before 9/11.

 In 2008, Abdul-Malik attempted to establish a nationwide movement of Muslim men to lobby for a new interpretation of Chapter 4, Verse 34 of the Koran, which had long been seen as giving husbands permission to admonish and physically beat their wives.
 “That is the linchpin, the fulcrum that justifies domestic violence in the Muslim context,” said Abdul-Malik.

 During the presidency of Barack Obama, Abdul-Malik served as a consultant on policy matters for the Administration.

 In 2014, Abdul-Malik encouraged Muslims not to take any special pains to publicly condemn the Islamic State terrorist organization for its brutal activities, because in doing so, they “sounded like they were apologizing for something they haven’t done.”

-In addition to his position with Dar Al-Hijrah, Abdul-Malik also serves as the chair of government relations for the Muslim Alliance in North America, and as president of the Muslim Society of Washington.
-He formerly directed the National Association of Muslim Chaplains, whose founder, Warith Deen Umar, once said that “even Muslims who say they are against terrorism secretly admire and applaud” the 9/11 hijackers.
+In addition to his work with Dar Al-Hijrah, Abdul-Malik has also served as the chair of government relations for the Muslim Alliance in North America, president of the Muslim Society of Washington, and director of the National Association of Muslim Chaplains.